St Edmund Hall

 The Rear Quad contains most of the accommodation buildings as well as the Dining Hall.
 There is level access across the quad.

 The Kelly building is in the middle of the quad and also contains the Dining Hall - there is an access ramp and powered door to get into this building.
-There is a manual door to exit the Kelly building through to the rest of the Rear Quad and then into the Emden building containing the JCR and Doctorow Hall (lecture theatre) as well as accommodation.
+There is a powered door to exit the Kelly Building through to the rest of the Rear Quad and then into the Emden building containing the JCR and Doctorow Hall (lecture theatre) as well as accommodation.

 The High Street entrance is to the side of the Rear Quad.